HarbourHeading/KVM-GPU-Passthrough/README.md

     </disk>
 ```

-Do not delete the mounted main disk, only the 2 mounted isos.
+Do not delete the mounted main disk you'll be using for the VM, only the 2 mounted isos.
 If you do, mount it again with `virsh attach-disk <guestname> /dev/cdrom /media/cdrom`.

 #### Set reboot signal to restart